ArminKleinert/scam/README.md

 functions may not fully comply to the official standard, but most of them will.
 There are two different types of implemented functions.
 Internal functions are defined in Java, as Procedure objects.
 They cannot be expressed in terms of SC@M code.
 Pre-defined functions are defined as lambda functions in terms of other implemented functions.
-The pre-defined functions are defined in the file built-in.scm, which resides inside Scam.jar.
+The pre-defined functions are defined in the file built-in.scm, which resides inside scam.Scam.jar.
 When the interpreter is started, this file is read and evaluated before the interpreter shows the prompt.
 A copy of built-in.scm file can also be found in the examples directory.